LauMartinez-Code/LauMartinez-Code/README.md

 ### :sparkles:  Seeking knowledge all the time

-- 🌱 I’m currently learning Web technologies to become a Full Stack Developer 🤓
+- 🌱 I’m currently learning Web technologies such as JavaScript, TypeScript and React
 - 💬 Ask me anything <a href="https://github.com/LauMartinez-Code/LauMartinez-Code/issues/new"><b>here</b></a> or <a href="mailto:laumartinez.exe@gmail.com"><b>email me</b></a>

 <!--